Evergreen Valley High School: History

-Evergreen Valley High School opened in 2002 on the "Small School" concept, with an emphasis on technology and the idea that every student would have a laptop to take home for doing homework.
-The school opened initially with only two grade levels: freshmen and sophomores.
-It existed as a single high school, with four mostly independent schools within it: Science & Technology, Global Economy, Human Performance, and Humanities.
-The first year EVHS was open, Science & Technology and Human Performance students received IBM Notebooks, while Global Economy and Humanities Students received Apple Books.
-In Fall 2002, the campus was still unfinished, so classes took place in portables on two nearby campuses: Silver Creek High School and Mount Pleasant High School.
-S&T and HU were situated at Silver Creek, while HP and GE were situated in Mt.
-Pleasant.
+The school initially compromised seven buildings on 52 acres of land overlooking the Santa Clara Valley, built at a total cost of $82.6 million.
+It opened in 2002 as a "Small School", with an emphasis on technology and the idea that every student would have a laptop to take home for doing homework.
+Within the high school, four mostly independent schools operated: Science & Technology, Global Economy, Human Performance, and Humanities.
+At opening, the school offered only two grade levels and the campus was still unfinished, so classes took place in portables on two nearby campuses: Silver Creek High School and Mount Pleasant High School.

-The EVHS campus officially was open for attendance in January 2003.
-Administration tended to be unhelpful in teachers' and students' requests for aid, although they themselves were also busy with the task of managing a brand new school.

-In January 2004, petitions circulated after enrollment at Evergreen Valley quickly approached its limit of 1,800: one calling for shrunken boundaries and another for expansion.
+The campus officially opened for attendance in January 2003.
+Enrollment quickly approached its limit of 1,800 and petitions for shrunken boundaries and expansion circulated rapidly.
 On March 11, 2004, district trustees voted to construct a new building on campus to ease overcrowding.
-In 2006, construction began for the building.
+In 2006, construction began for the new science building.

-In July 2004, the San Jose Mercury News profiled the use of the Xanga blog site by EVHS students.

-Principals existed for all of the schools, and were supervised by a primary principal.
-However, due to change in district leadership and issues with funding and philosophy, in February 2004, the small school system was done away with, and the high school adopted a traditional format, which it has kept until the present.
+Principals existed for each of the four of schools, and were supervised by a primary principal.
+However, due to change in district leadership and issues with funding and philosophy, in February 2004, the small school system was done away with, and the high school adopted a more traditional format.

-The Class of 2005, the first class of students to have attended the school since its opening year in 2002, graduated on June 7, 2005.

-Several troubling instances occurred on one week in March 2009; overnight between March 14 and 15, a 20-foot swastika was etched on a lawn that had also been salted earlier, and several trees were cut down.
-Then on March 17, an envelope was mailed to school containing a suspicious white powder and a letter expressing dissatisfaction over the school's dress code policy regarding hats.
-This led to the administrative building being evacuated, but an investigation revealed that the substance was merely baby powder.
-Following rumors spread over the Internet that a shooting would occur that day, a majority of the student body did not show up to class on March 20.
-The Federal Bureau of Investigation and San Jose Police Department began a probe into these incidents immediately.

 Academics

+The school is ranked #1 in the East Side Union High School District and #10 in San Jose.
+In 2018, SFGate ranked it #15 among San Francisco Bay Area high schools sending students to Harvard University, Princeton University, and Massachusetts Institute of Technology.